 How dangerous is it?

 Like other respiratory illnesses, it can cause delicate symptoms as well as a sore throat, runny nose, cough, and fever.
-It may be a lot of severe for some people and can prompt pneumonia or breathing challenges and organ failure.
+It may be severe for some people and can prompt pneumonia breathing challenges and organ failure.
 More rarely, the disease can be fatal.
-Older citizens and people with pre-existing medical conditions seem to be more vulnerable to changing into severely sick with the virus.
+Older citizens and people with pre-existing medical conditions seem to be more vulnerable to becoming severely sick with the virus.

 What Are the Primary Symptoms of the Coronavirus?